 Funday Sunday: Twice each month in winter and spring, The Great Lakes Children’s Museum hosts a special activity on Sunday afternoon, like making felted egg shakers, music and movement with a developmental movement specialist, an exploration of all things slimy, and exciting visits from book characters like Curious George and Clifford the Big Red Dog!
 Our standard Museum fee of $6 applies to all programs offered at the Museum during regular hours, and anyone under age 2 is admitted free.

-Every Wednesday at 11:00am.
+Every Wednesday and Friday at 11:00am.
 InterActive StoryTime is a hands-on experience featuring great works of children’s literature, with coordinated activities and crafts led by Museum staff or trained volunteers.
 Young visitors will be active participants as a story comes alive with props, sounds, and movements, enhancing the story experience for children and deepening their understanding of the selected book.
-Interactive Story Time is included with admission to the Museum, and a different story will be read each week.
+Interactive Story Time is included with admission to the Museum.
+The story of choice changes each week.

 - Brainstorm Challenges – Mondays when TCAPs is closed

 - Nano Days – during spring break – the biggest event for the smallest scale of science!
 We’ll take part in this national program featuring activities of science and technology on a nano scale (nano=10 -9; a nanometre is one billionth of a meter)!